TeamWin/twrpme/_faq/backupexclusions.markdown

 title:  "What is EXCLUDED from a TWRP backup?"
 ---

-First of all: you have to choose the partitions which should be added to a backup but there is an important thing to know regarding the /data/media storage (https://twrp.me/faq/datamedia.html).
+First of all: **you** have to choose the partitions which should be added to a backup but there is an important thing to know regarding the /data/media storage ([FAQ: What is a data/media device?](https://twrp.me/faq/datamedia.html)).

 When you have a device with a /data/media storage as internal storage TWRP behaves different then you might thought.
 Please read the mentioned link above to understand what /data/media is and if your device is affected or not.

-Creating a backup of the user data partition will NOT include /data/media (your internal storage)!
-That means if you save photos or data on the internal storage (e.g. some apps will save data there as well) those will be NOT included in a TWRP backup!
-There are many people thinking that this is the case but due to a decision taken by the dev team that is the current way of how it works.
+Creating a backup of the user data partition will **NOT** include /data/media (your internal storage)!
+That means if you save photos or data on the internal storage (e.g. some apps will save data there as well) those will be **NOT** included in a TWRP backup!
+There are many people thinking that this is the case but due to a decision taken by the dev team this is the current way of how it works.

-To be absolutely clear when you do something like this:
+**To be absolutely clear when you do something like this:**

-1. Create a full backup in TWRP (including /data partition)
+1. Creating a full backup in TWRP (*including* /data partition)
-2. Factory reset your phone
+1. Factory resetting your phone
-3. Restore your previously taken full backup
+1. Restoring your previously taken full backup
-4. Result: all your saved data will be there but your data on the internal storage is LOST!
+1. **Result:** all your saved data will be there **but** your data on the internal storage gets **LOST**!

 So keep that in mind when you backup and restore!